-Flying from Australia to Sri Lanka is straightforward, although you’ll have to change planes at least once; the most direct routings to Colombo are via Singapore, Kuala Lumpur and Bangkok.
-There are also a few one-stop options from New Zealand via Singapore, Bangkok and Kuala Lumpur.
-The most regular services are with Qantas (w qantas.com) who operate flights to Singapore (from Sydney, Melbourne, Adelaide, Perth and Brisbane), and to Bangkok and Mumbai (from Sydney), from where there are direct connections to Colombo.
+The only nonstop flight between Australia and Sri Lanka is the service from Melbourne with SriLankan Airlines.
+Otherwise, the most direct routings to Colombo are via Singapore, Kuala Lumpur and Bangkok.
+There are also a few one-stop options from New Zealand via Melbourne, Singapore, Bangkok and Kuala Lumpur.
+The most regular services are with Qantas and their budget subsidiary Jetstar, who operate flights to Singapore (from Sydney, Melbourne, Perth and Brisbane) and to Bangkok (from Sydney and Melbourne), from where there are direct connections to Colombo.

 Flights from the rest of Asia

 Sri Lanka isn’t normally considered part of the overland Asian trail, although the island is well connected with other countries in South and Southeast Asia.
-There are regular nonstop flights with SriLankan Airlines to various places in India, including Delhi, Mumbai (Bombay), Chennai (Madras), Bangalore, Thiruvananthapuram (Trivandrum) and Tiruchirappali; to Bangkok with SriLankan and Thai Air; Kuala Lumpur with SriLankan Airlines, Malaysia Airlines and Air Asia; Singapore with SriLankan and Singapore Airlines; Tokyo with SriLankan; and Hong Kong with SriLankan and Cathay Pacific.
-There are also direct connections to many places in the Gulf, including frequent services to Dubai (Emirates), Abu Dhabi (Etihad), Qatar (Qatar Airways), Muscat (Oman Air) and Kuwait (Kuwait Airways).
+There are regular nonstop flights with SriLankan Airlines to various places in India, including Delhi, Mumbai (Bombay), Chennai (Madras), Bangalore, Thiruvananthapuram (Trivandrum), Kochi and Tiruchirappali; to Malé (Maldives) and the Seychelles with SriLankan; Bangkok with SriLankan and Thai Airways; Kuala Lumpur with SriLankan Airlines and Malaysia Airlines; Singapore with SriLankan and Singapore Airlines; Tokyo with SriLankan; Hong Kong with SriLankan and Cathay Pacific; and Beijing, Shanghai and Guangzhou with SriLankan.
+There are also direct connections to many places in the Gulf, including frequent services to Dubai (Emirates), Abu Dhabi (Etihad), Qatar (Qatar Airways) and Muscat (Oman Air).